Controllers

 Similarly, you can add REST API routes for any actions required for your extension.

-filter hook.
-For example, the code below changes the Add Listing page URL:add_filter(
+You can customize any of the available URL routes via the `hivepress/v1/routes` filter hook.
+For example, the code below changes the **Add Listing** page URL:

 'hivepress/v1/routes',